LuoweiZhou/YouCook2-Leaderboard/README.md

 ## Acknowledgement
+YouCook2 has been supported in part by Google, ARO W911NF-15-1-0354, NSF CNS 1463102, NSF CNS 1628987, NSF NRI 1522904 and NSF BIGDATA 1741472.
+This repo solely reflects the opinions and conclusions of its authors and neither Google, ARO nor NSF.
 Thanks to Santiago for suggesting and contributing to the leaderboard.
 Thanks for Nathan for contributing to the Object Grounding part.